JoelForman7/Log-Flow-Parser/README.md

 - The destination port is taken from the 7th field in the flow log entry.
 - The protocol is identified by the 8th field: `6` for TCP, `17` for UDP, and others for ICMP.
 - Matching is case-insensitive.
+- The flow log file size can be up to 10 MB
 - The script expects the flow log and lookup table files to be small enough to load into memory.

 ## Testing